istio/istio.io/content/docs/setup/kubernetes/install/helm/index.md

     $ kubectl delete namespace istio-system
     {{< /text >}}

-1. If you installed using Option 2 and `Tiller`, uninstall with these commands:
+1. If you installed  Istio using `Tiller`, uninstall with these commands:

     {{< text bash >}}
     $ helm delete --purge istio